mceme/sentinelimgc/README.md

 [![Build Status](https://travis-ci.org/dashpay/sentinel.svg?branch=master)](https://travis-ci.org/dashpay/sentinel)

-Sentinel is an autonomous agent for persisting, processing and automating Imagecash V13.1 governance objects and tasks, and for expanded functions in the upcoming Imagecoin.
+Sentinel is an autonomous agent for persisting, processing and automating Imagecash V13.1 governance objects and tasks, and for expanded functions in the upcoming Imagecash.

 Sentinel is implemented as a Python application that binds to a local version 130102 imgcashd instance on each Imagecash 130102 Masternode.